magenta-aps/osdatascanner/docs/management-commands.md

 Additionally, the command can be supplied with the primary key of a scanner in the admin module using the `--scanner` argument.
 Then, only CoveredAccounts for that scanner will be created.

+The command will look at both the "scan_time" field and the "time" value of the "raw_scan_tag" json field of the DocumentReports in the report module to determine scan times for different scanners and accounts.